a-vux/Document_Cheatsheet/Git/github/README.md

 # **Some terms:**
 - *Central repository* : a repository where all participants add their changes to.
 It is known as the "final working version" of the project
 - *Forked repository* : a personal working copy of the central repository stored in your Github account (also called a ***fork***)
-- *Local/Cloned repository* : a local version of your fork on your computer
+- *Local/Cloned repository* : a local version of your fork on your computer.
+It is simply a folder/directory
+- *Staging Environment*: this is where files are added and ready to be committed to the repository.
+Files here are called ***staged files***

 # **To fork a repo in Github:**
 <p align="center">